 The subdued alienation of the new inhabitants among the ancient land they recently stole briefly sparks the tinderbox of sexual self-repressions that they can barely contain by displacing those anxieties by instilling them in others as a form of circular self justification that seemingly continues without end.

 Time to admit this is not very good.
 Hardly anything beyond the mysterious premise, which itself smacks of Neckermann exoticism.
-The orphan girl storyline (of sorts) is mawkish, and irrelevant to whatever is going on (or rather, not) otherwise.
-And the 70's panpipe cheesy-listening soundtrack ruins most everything else left to enjoy.
+The orphan girl storyline (of sorts) is mawkish, and irrelevant to whatever is going on (or rather not) otherwise.
+And the 70's panpipe cheesy-listening spoils most everything else.

 One should notice that the volcanic nature of Hanging Rock echoes with the fierce passion brimming inside the hearts of the young, nubile students that somehow managed to answer its call.
 Perhaps it is this passion -that awoke like melting lava and coalesced with its surroundings- the poetic key to understand this enchanting, magnificent and yet utterly tragic film.

 this final shot of the girls walking up into the rock will lasting in your memory forever. the ambience is stunning- from the noise and camera distortion, to their seemingly hypnotized pace and edith's scream, it's an incredibly haunting moment and is basically the crux of the whole film. i feel unsettled just thinking of it.

 I've watched this years ago like maybe two or three times, liked how breathtaking & mysterious the film was.
 It was, however, hard to follow a little (currently got some mixed reviews today) so perhaps I do need to re-watch this seriously.
 Great opening sequence, by the way.